 8. Set Up A Disney Payment Plan

-Need some help setting up a layaway plan?
-No problem.
+Need some help setting up your payments?

 The earlier you book your trip, the longer you’ll have to pay off your balance.
 By the time you are packing your bags for Orlando, you’ll have your trip completely paid off!